spiceai/quickstarts/tweet-recommendation/README.md

 In the Spice.ai runtime terminal, you will observe the runtime loading the CSV from `spicepods/data/tweet_activity.csv` and starting to train!

-To train the spicepod again, either edit and save the file `tweet-recommendation.yaml` or run the following command
+To train the pod again, either edit and save the file `/spicepods/tweet-recommendation.yaml` or run the following command
 ```bash
 spice train tweet-recommendation
 ```